RQWorldblender/io_scene_numdlb/README.md

 # Super Smash Bros.
 Ultimate model and animation importers for Blender (io_scene_numdlb)
 Imports data referenced by NUMDLB files and NUANMB files (binary model and animation formats used by some games developed by Bandai-Namco).
 May work for other games using the same format.
-Unlike the original MAXScript, this plugin is cross-platform, as it will work on any operating system that Blender and Python exist for.
-The readability in the rewritten script is also improved, with the main function split into several smaller ones.
+Unlike the original MAXScript, this set of scripts is cross-platform, as they will work on any operating system that Blender and Python exist for.
+The readability in the rewritten model importer script is also improved, with the main function split into several smaller ones.

 **The model importer script is now ready for daily use, but the animation importer script is not yet (it can read some data, but not actually import it).
 There are a few limitations in the model importer script:**

 * Vertex colors are set, but the alpha channel is not used, as there is no way to set it within the Blender UI.
-* UV maps will import, but without images assigned to them.
-They must be assigned manually; use the material and texture information for hints on the images to assign to each mesh.
 * Bone roll is not calculated, so animations imported from files may cause meshes to deform incorrectly, although I'm working on a NUANMB importer in hopes of solving this problem.

 ## Where to obtain assets